 Remove the chicken from the marinade and discard the marinade.
 Grill the chicken 5 minutes per side to get a nice sear.

-Remove the chicken from heat and let rest a couple minutes.
+Remove the chicken from heat and rest a couple minutes.

 Serve with the remaining reserved honey-sriracha sauce.
-Toss in a few lime wedges if you'd like a bit of a finishing citrus pop.
+Toss in a few lime wedges if you'd like a bit of a finishing citrus pop, and garnish with chili flakes, fresh chopped parsley, or green onions.

 BOOM!
 Quick and easy, right?
 I love that.
 It's nice and spicy, definitely satisfying for spicy food lovers.